Baby wearing a purple crochet hippo hat with rounded ears and a pink snout in a soft neutral nursery.

 Quick answer

-This crochet hippo hat pattern is worked top down in the round using worsted weight yarn and an I-9 (5.5 mm) crochet hook.
-It includes four sizes (baby, toddler, child, and adult) and finishes with sewn-on hippo details like the snout, nostrils, eyes, ears, and a stitched smile.
+This crochet hippo hat pattern is a beginner-friendly hat worked from the top down in the round using worsted weight yarn (#4) and an I-9 (5.5 mm) crochet hook.
+It includes baby, toddler, child, and adult sizes and is finished with separate hippo face pieces like the snout, nostrils, eyes, ears, and a stitched smile.

 Why you’ll love this pattern